-Throughout the year, faculty presented to their luncheon colleagues and used their presentations as vehicles to share recent projects; to solicit new ideas, approaches, and methods for works in progress; to explore research challenges faced; and to find new collaborators.
+Throughout 2017-2018, faculty presented to their luncheon colleagues and used their presentations as vehicles to share recent projects; to solicit new ideas, approaches, and methods for works in progress; to explore research challenges faced; and to find new collaborators.
 The luncheons also provided an ideal venue for announcing and promoting upcoming events both on the Northwestern campus and in the Chicago area.
-Each group included a representative from the Office of Research Development who routinely shared upcoming calls for proposals for external funding and who was able to use their vantage point to suggest faculty connections across disciplines.
+Each group included a representative from the Office of Research Development who routinely shared upcoming calls for proposals for external funding and used their vantage point to suggest faculty connections across disciplines.

 Towards the end of the 2017-2018 series, groups began to brainstorm about strengths and barriers to data science research at Northwestern and to look collectively across presentations to identify larger themes for future pursuit.
 Other successful activities included “speed researching” in which multiple pairs of faculty brainstormed briefly about projects they could embark upon together.

-In the end-of-year survey, faculty participants reported that connections and collaborations made during these luncheons have resulted in submitting numerous grant applications and research proposals, co-authoring publications with other group members, co-advising graduate students, guest lecturing in other group members’ classes, and submitting graduate cluster proposals.
-Group members have also been energized to collaborate beyond the luncheons to bring data science concepts to the larger community through a symposium on micro-grids, a Domain Dinner on Neuroscience, and participation in an international conference on computational social sciences.
+In the 2017-2018 end-of-year survey, faculty participants reported that connections and collaborations made during these luncheons resulted in submitting numerous grant applications and research proposals, co-authoring publications with other group members, co-advising graduate students, guest lecturing in other group members’ classes, and submitting graduate cluster proposals.
+Group members were also energized to collaborate beyond the luncheons to bring data science concepts to the larger community through a symposium on micro-grids, a Domain Dinner on neuroscience, and participation in an international conference on computational social sciences.

-It was clear from the survey results that faculty value this type of collaboration vehicle and view it as a differentiator for Northwestern:
+It was clear from the survey results that faculty value this type of collaboration vehicle and viewed it as a differentiator for Northwestern: